tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 This way, you only write a small amount of template HTML for one profile container.
 Allowing the `for` loop to generate the rest of the card containers markup from your global data.

 I'm using [Nunjucks](https://mozilla.github.io/nunjucks/) as the templating language for examples in this article, but everything could be done in a `.liquid` template as well.
-Liquid is the default templating engine for sites created with Eleventy.
+Liquid is the default templating engine in Eleventy.

 To create a loop or conditional statement use {% raw %}`{% code %}`{% endraw %}.
 If you simply want to access data from front matter or in global data, use {% raw %}`{{ variable }}`{% endraw %}.